Carol Blazejowski

-Carol Ann Blazejowski (born September 29, 1956) is an American retired professional women's basketball player and the former president and General Manager of the New York Liberty of the Women's National Basketball Association (WNBA).
+Carol Ann Blazejowski (born September 29, 1956) is an American former basketball player and the former president and general manager of the New York Liberty of the Women's National Basketball Association (WNBA).
 Blazejowski was inducted in the inaugural class at the Women's Basketball Hall of Fame in 1999.

 Family

 Born in Elizabeth, New Jersey, Blazejowski is the daughter of Leon and Grace (John) Blazejowski.
 She resides with her family in Nutley, New Jersey.
 She is an out lesbian.

 College and amateur career

 Using a jump shot patterned after what she saw in televised professional games, Blazejowski became one of the greatest scorers in the history of women's basketball, although she didn't begin serious competition until her senior year at Cranford High School in Cranford, New Jersey.

 At Montclair State College in Montclair, New Jersey, the 5-foot-10 (1.78 m) forward was a three-time All-American, from 1976 through 1978.
 Blazejowski won the inaugural Wade Trophy as the nation's finest collegiate woman player in 1978.
 She led the nation in scoring with 33.5 points per game in 1976/77 and 38.6 points per game in 1977/78.
 Blazejowski scored 40 or more points in each of her last three games, including the semifinal loss to eventual champion UCLA.
 Sports Illustrated would call Blazejowski, "the most relentlessly exciting performer in the history of women's basketball".
 She set a Madison Square Garden record for either sex with 52 points in a 1977 game against Queens College.
 Similar to all-time men's collegiate scoring record holder, Pete Maravich, "The Blaze" played during an era without the three-point shot.

 After finishing her college career, Blazejowski played two seasons of AAU basketball with the Allentown, Pennsylvania, Crestettes.
 She often scored over 40 points in a game, and led the team to the semifinals both years, and once to a second-place finish.
 The leading scorer on the national team that won the 1979 world championship, she was chosen for the 1980 U.S. Olympic team, but her hopes for a gold medal were crushed after the U.S. boycott of the 1980 Summer Olympics.